-For over 80 years, sportsmen and women have provided the vast majority of state-based conservation funding in the United States though a “user-pays, public-benefits” structure (via the successful American System of Conservation Funding – Page 32).
-Over the last few decades, rising costs for natural resource management and increased public utilization of these resources has led to some states to seek additional methods of funding for conservation.
+For over 80 years, sportsmen and women have provided the vast majority of state-based conservation funding in the United States though a “user-pays, public-benefits” structure (via the successful American System of Conservation Funding).
+Over the last few decades, rising costs for natural resource management and increased public utilization of these resources has led some states to seek additional sources of funding for conservation.
 One such funding source involves dedicating lottery proceeds to assist with efforts such as increasing access to public lands, habitat and endangered species conservation, wildlife education, watershed restoration, and expanding outdoor recreation opportunities for the public.

 Points of Interest

-- In 1992 and 1998, voters in Colorado and Oregon, respectively, approved constitutional amendments via ballot initiatives to dedicate a portion of their state lottery proceeds to go towards conservation.
+- In 1992 and 1998 voters in Colorado and Oregon, respectively, approved constitutional amendments via ballot initiatives to dedicate a portion of their state lottery proceeds to conservation.
 These initiatives were approved by a vast majority of voters in each state.

 - In FY 2016, the Great Outdoor Colorado Trust Fund received close to $64 million from lottery funds to conserve wildlife habitat, acquire and manage public lands, and otherwise expand outdoor recreation opportunities in the state.
 Since the fund’s first year of operations in FY 1994, over $1.1 billion has been granted to various qualifying recipients.